 In Ashtabula County, Consumers Ohio Water Company provides water service to several municipalities and to areas of the county that are located outside of these municipalities.
 Ashtabula County is seeking to purchase certain assets of Consumers Ohio Water Company that are located outside of these municipalities.
 The parties are currently litigating the question of whether Ashtabula County's right to purchase includes all of the assets located outside of these municipalities or only those assets that are not essential for providing service to these municipalities.
-The county claims that it is entitled to purchase all the assets and will allow to acquire all or some of these assets, we believe that Consumers Ohio Water Company will be entitled to fair value for these assets, which, in any event, will exceed the book value for these assets.
+The county claims that it is entitled to purchase all the assets and will allow acquisition if all the assets cannot be purchased.
+If the county does proceed to acquire all or some of these assets, we believe that Consumers Ohio Water Company will be entitled to fair value for these assets, which, in any event, will exceed the book value for these assets.